saboyle/LeavingCareWiki/Education.md

 If you’re between 14 and 19 find out what **courses** and qualifications are available to study near where you live https://www.gov.uk/courses-qualifications

-Find out what funding is available for your college course here  https://www.gov.uk/further-education-courses [https://www.gov.uk/further-education-courses](https://www.gov.uk/further-education-courses)
+Find out what funding is available for your college course [https://www.gov.uk/further-education-courses](https://www.gov.uk/further-education-courses)

 *